OpenFeis/openfeis-server/README.md

 ### For Parents & Guardians
 - **Self-Service Registration** — Create your own account instantly
-- **Dancer Profiles** — Store your children's info with automatic competition age calculation (January 1st rule)
+- **My Account Dashboard** — Manage your profile, change password, view registration history
+- **Persistent Dancer Profiles** — Save dancer profiles once, reuse them across multiple feiseanna
+- **Dancer Management** — Add, edit, and delete dancer profiles from your account
+- **Smart Registration** — Select from saved dancers or create new ones when registering
-- **Smart Registration** — Only see competitions your dancer is eligible for (filtered by age, gender, level)
+- **Eligibility Filtering** — Only see competitions your dancer is eligible for (filtered by age, gender, level)
 - **Flexible Payment** — Pay online via Stripe or choose "Pay at Door" for check-in payment
 - **Family Cap** — Never pay more than $150 per feis, no matter how many competitions
-- **Multi-Dancer Support** — Register siblings in one transaction
+- **Registration History** — View all past registrations grouped by dancer

 ### For Judges (Adjudicators)
 - **Offline Scoring** — Score dancers even when WiFi drops; syncs when connectivity returns